OWDIN/eosocial/README.md

 ```

 ## Contributing
-> WIP

-Please read [CONTRIBUTING](#WIP) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors
 - CHANN - [@channprj](https://github.com/channprj)

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments
 - EOSIO